1974 Irish presidential election

 The 1974 Irish presidential election resulted from the sudden death in office of President Erskine H. Childers.
 Cearbhall Ó Dálaigh was elected unopposed as the fifth president of Ireland.

 Nomination process

+Childers died on 17 November 1974.
+On 21 November, the Minister for Local Government issued a ministerial order setting 3 December as the date for close of nominations and 18 December as the date of the election.

 Under Article 12 of the Constitution of Ireland, a candidate for president could be nominated by: